gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-human-language-technology.md

 - where do you get the text data?
 - how much text data do you get?
 - how reliable is the distribution of (word) tokens in the text data?
-- are there any shorcomings of the LM?
+- are there any shortcomings of the LM?
 - are there enough training examples for the words _seen_?
 - for _unseen_ words, can try _part of speech abstraction_, _prefixes/suffixes abstraction_